-MSc in Global Health: Human Health and the Environment (awarding body Royal Holloway and Bedford New College).
-Human health depends on the health of the environment - including the ecological, socioeconomic, political and information environment.
-Our environment faces many threats, including climate change, poor air quality, urbanisation, unsustainable farming practices, wasteful plastic use, industrial pollution and a growing human population.
-Many of these challenges require a complex, transdisciplinary cross-sector approach beyond health systems alone.
-This MSc will train the next generation of academics, scientists, policymakers and business leaders, public servants and third sector leaders to address these global challenges, and to lead solutions that will shape the future.
+MSc in Global Health: Food Security, Sustainability and Biodiversity (awarding body Royal Holloway and Bedford New College).
+Our food, health and livelihoods depend on a healthy, biodiverse environment.
+However, our environment faces many threats, including climate change, poor air quality, urbanisation, unsustainable farming practices and a growing human population.
+This joint MSc between Royal Holloway, University of London (RHUL), and the Royal Botanic Gardens (RBG) Kew will train the next generation of scientists, policymakers, and business leaders to address these global sustainability challenges, as recognised by researchers, governments, and international agencies.